Rabobank export files

 In most browsers the file will be saved in the 'Downloads' folder.

-We strongly advise you not to open the bank file before you upload it in your administration in Yuki or send it as an attachment per email to 'your domain name@yukiworks.nl'.
+We recommend that you do not open or edit the bank file before uploading it to Yuki or sending it as an attachment via email to jouwdomeinnaam@yukiworks.nl.

 The check digit ensures you that you upload the same file in Yuki.